SEllersgaard/SEllersgaard.github.io/_posts/2023-04-04-modeluncertain.md

 $$

 where $$\text{BIC}(M_i) \equiv -2 \ell(\hat{\boldsymbol{\theta}}_i)) + T_i \log(N)$$ is the [Bayesian Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion) -
-a common measure used in identifying the "goodness of fit" of a model.
+a common in-sample measure used in identifying the "goodness of fit" of a model balanced against its complexity.
 Plugging this into \eqref{bayes} and taking a flat prior on the model space $$\mathbb{M}$$ we finally arrive at the following expression for data-driven model probabilities:

 \begin{equation}\label{pm}